Iam1337/extOSC/README.md

 **Other examples you can find in [Examples](Assets/extOSC/Examples) folder.**

 ## Installation:
-Just copy the contents of [Assets/extOSC](Assets/extOSC) folder into your Assets directory within your Unity project.
+Just copy the [Assets/extOSC](Assets/extOSC) folder into your Assets directory within your Unity project.

 ### Author Contacts:
 \> [telegram.me/iam1337](http://telegram.me/iam1337) <br>